-Following a home visit, the appropriate fields in the Visit Planning & Reporting Form should be reviewed and/or completed.
-As mentioned in the previous part of the manual, this form enables you reflect on what actually happened in the visit and provides initial direction for next steps with a family.
+The Visit Reporting Form should be completed after each home visit.
+As mentioned in the previous section of the manual, this form enables you reflect on what actually happened in the visit and provides initial direction for next steps with a family.